KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 - **name**: Name of the verbosity parameter.
 - **configurable**: Show the verbosity in the *rqt_reconfigure* window.
 - **default**: Initial verbosity (can be `debug`, `info`, `warning`, `error` or `fatal`).

+### Diagnosed publishers
+Diagnosed publisher/subscriber are created by passing `diagnosed=True` to the add_subscriber/publisher definition in the interface file.
+Before you do this, you must add a line `gen.add_diagnostic_updater()` to your file and not forget to add _diagnostic_updater_ as a dependency to your package.
+You can control the expected minimal frequency by setting the respective parameter.
+The delay of the messages can be monitored like this as well.

+Currently this is not supported for python (the flag is ignored).

 ### The final step